 Opportunity Housing: Creation and Preservation

 Many people want to live in Bloomington but can't afford to.
-In 2019 the City approved an ordinance focused on providing, maintaining and encouraging housing for all people.
+In 2019 the City approved the Opportunity Housing Ordinance focused on providing, maintaining and encouraging housing for all people.
 The City also works to help connect people with affordable housing, protect tenant's rights, and promote fair housing.

 "For many of Bloomington's workforce - including teachers, nurses and police officers - housing has become difficult to afford," Mayor Gene Winstead said.
 "We want people from all economic levels to be able to work and live in Bloomington, and this is just another way to do it."

 A common definition says that housing is “affordable” when a household pays no more than 30 percent of its annual income on housing, including utilities.
 Housing costs can vary widely from region to region, so affordability is often defined relative to a region's median income.
 In our region, the median income for a family of 4 in 2021 is $104,900.

 Bloomington has three types of affordable housing:

 - Mixed-income developments that include both affordable and market rate housing units help provide a range of housing opportunities for working individuals and families.

 - Naturally occurring affordable housing consists of apartments and homes that, because of their age and other factors, are priced at a point that is affordable to families and individuals with limited incomes.